 That's why I love the idea of Turkey Pot Pie.
 You can basically use up ALL your leftover turkey making one (or several), and they freeze fabulously, so you don't even have to eat it today!
 Or tomorrow!

-Thanksgiving leftovers recipe: Turkey pot pie
+Christmas leftovers recipe: Turkey pot pie

 Serves 4 to 6